-Any person or any specific class of individuals who believe(s) that they have been or are being discriminated against on one or more prohibited bases or believe they have been or are being retaliated against (as described in 29 CFR 38.72) has the right to file a written complaint.
+Any lawful resident(s) within South Carolina who believe(s) that they have been or are being discriminated against on one or more prohibited bases or believe they have been or are being retaliated against (as described in 29 CFR 38.19) has the right to file a written complaint.
 An individual may file by him/herself or through an authorized representative.

-- B. When and how to file - (1) Complainants must file within 180 days of the alleged discrimination - (2) Complainants must file in writing or may complete and sign the Equal Opportunity Complaint Information Form on DEW's website; or - (3) Complainants may complete and sign the Equal Opportunity Complaint Information Form on SC Works' website. - (4) Discrimination complaints can be filed by contacting one of the following: - i.
-DEW Office of Equal Opportunity at OEO@dew.sc.gov or Complaints@dew.sc.gov; - ii. the LWDA EO Coordinator; - iii.
+- B. When and how to file - (1) Complainants must file within 180 days of the alleged discrimination. - (2) Complainants must file in writing or may complete and sign the Equal Opportunity WIOA Unified Complaint Information Form on DEW's website; or - (3) Complainants may complete and sign the Equal Opportunity WIOA Unified Complaint Information Form on the SC Works website. - (4) Discrimination complaints can be filed by contacting one of the following: - i.
+DEW Office of Equal Opportunity at Complaints@dew.sc.gov; - ii. the LWDA EO Coordinator; - iii.
 S.C.
-Human Affairs Commission, 1026 Sumter Street, Suite 101, Columbia, SC 29201 or information@schac.sc.gov; or - iv. the Director of the Civil Rights Center (CRC), U.S. Department of Labor, 200 Constitution Avenue, NW, Room N-4123, Washington, DC 20210.

-C. Initial Review of Written Complaints
+Human Affairs Commission, 1026 Sumter Street, Suite 101, Columbia, SC 29201 or information@schac.sc.gov; or - iv. the Director of the Civil Rights Center (CRC), U.S. Department of Labor, 200 Constitution Avenue, NW, Room N-4123, Washington, DC 20210. - C. Initial Review of Written Complaints